rafcy/football-betting/backend/src/README.md

-# Backend (Express.js)
+# Backend (Express)

 ## Description
 This is the backend for the football betting app.
 It provides three main endpoints:

 - `GET /events` - Retrieve all available football events.
-- `POST /selections` - Submit a user's selection for an event.
+- `POST /selection` - Submit a selection for an event.
-- `GET /history/:userId` - Retrieve a specific user's selection history.
+- `GET /history` - Retrieve a specific user's selection history.

 ## Setup Instructions